iQSuite/platform-sdk-node/README.md

 - **client.retrieve():** Sends the query to the platform and retrieves the response.
 - **'your-index-id':** Replace with your actual Index ID.
 - **Query String:** The natural language question you want to ask.
+- **document_id:** Document ID parameter to filter and retrieve from a specific document

 **Output:**